Charles O'Conor (priest): Life

-Charles O'Conor was educated in Ludovisi College, Rome from 1779–91 and was appointed parish priest of Kilkeevin, County Roscommon (1792–98).
+Charles O'Conor was educated in Ludovisi College, Rome from 1779 to 1791 and was appointed parish priest of Kilkeevin, County Roscommon (1792–98).
 In 1796 he published a memoir of his grandfather, the historian Charles O'Connor which he later suppressed.

 In 1798 he was invited to become chaplain to Mary Nugent, the Marchioness of Buckingham and to organize and translate a collection of Gaelic manuscripts at Stowe.
 With him he brought papers of his grandfather to Stowe, including fifty-nine Gaelic manuscripts.
 In Stowe O'Conor wrote Columbanus ad Hibernos (1810–13),a series of letters supporting the royal veto on Catholic episcopal appointments in Ireland.
 These were answered by Francis Plowden and saw him suspended from duties of parish priest by John Troy, Archbishop of Dublin.
 In his duties as librarian he edited the Four Masters, and other chronicles from the Stowe Library as Rerum Hibernicarum Scriptores Veteres (1814–26), an edition regarded as unreliable.

 Connor experienced mental illness.
 After leaving Stowe in 1827, he was briefly confined in a Dublin asylum.
 He died in Belenagare and is buried in Ballintober.